martintrojer/martintrojer.github.com/content/post/2015-06-03-datomic-dos-and-donts.md

 #### Keep metrics on your query times

 Datomic lacks query planning.
-Queries that look harmless can be real hogs.
-The solution is usually blindly swapping lines in your query until you get an order of magnitude speedup.
+Queries that look harmless can be real performance hogs.
+The solution is usually blindly swapping lines in your query until you get an order-of-magnitude speedup.

 #### Always use memcached with Datomic

 When new peers connect, a fair bit of data needs to be transferred to them.
-If you don't use memcached this data needs to be queried from the store and will slow down the 'peer connect time' (among other things).
+If you don't use memcached, this data needs to be queried from the store and will slow down the 'peer connect time' (among other things).

-#### Give your peers nodes plenty of heap
+#### Give your peer nodes plenty of heap

-To fully benefit from Datomic you want to have plenty of heap for the peers to cache data.
+To fully benefit from Datomic, you want to have plenty of heap for the peers to cache data.

-#### Datomic was designed with AWS/Dynamo in mind, use it
+#### Datomic was designed with AWS/DynamoDB in mind; use it

-It will perform best with this backend, its also the most used (and thus most polished).
+It will perform best with this backend; it's also the most used (and thus most polished).

 #### Do your `project.clj` chores